 A corporate bond has a conversion ratio of 10:1 and is purchased for $900

-If the market price of the common stock rises above $90, the investor would make a profit from converting.
+If the market price of the common stock rises above $90, the investor could profit by converting.

 A corporate bond has a conversion ratio of 10:1 and is purchased for $900.
 After a few years, the common stock price rises to $120.
 If the bond is converted and the common shares are sold, what is the profit?